-We again cruise overnight, the LotS is already at dock in Liverno when we look out the window.
+We again cruise overnight, the Liberty of the Seas is already at dock in Liverno when we look out the window.
 The port is nondescript, we are quickly up and at breakfast.
 We have booked a half day tour of Pisa.
 It’s going to be hot today and we would rather do Pisa early and be back for late lunch and the afternoon in the pool than doing the long drive on to Florence.
 The bus is waiting and off we go.

 It’s about 30 minutes to Pisa, but there’s a lot of traffic so it may not be as far as we think.
 The approach to the Old City is fairly ordinary really.
 The road is strewn with rubbish and graffiti here and there.
 The coach parks in a large car park about a kilometre from the Old City.
 The car park is full of tat stalls and hawkers, they are in your face as we try and escape.
 We are stuck waiting for our guide, who is stuck waiting for people by junk.
 We finally get going but it a slow walk as many of the group are already struggling in the heat.